Mitzi Nagarkatti

-Nagarkatti's laboratory has also studied the effect of a number of botanicals and natural products, including resveratrol, ginseng, Sparstolonin-B, indoles, and the like, on autoimmune diseases and cancer.
-Her laboratory discovered that Bryostatin-1 (Bryo-1), a macrocyclic lactone isolated from the marine bryozoan acts as a TLR-4 ligand and can activate dendritic cells.
+Nagarkatti's laboratory has also studied the effect of a number of botanicals and natural products, including resveratrol, ginseng, Sparstolonin-B, indoles, and others, on autoimmune diseases and cancer.
+Her laboratory discovered that Bryostatin-1 (Bryo-1), a macrocyclic lactone isolated from the marine bryozoan, acts as a TLR-4 ligand and can activate dendritic cells.
 Her collaborative work in this area led to a major discovery that Bryostatin-1 can be used to treat latent HIV infection and formed the basis for clinical trials on the use of Bryostatin as a latent infection-reversing agent in HIV-infected patients.
 Nagarkatti's laboratory also demonstrated how certain botanicals, such as Indole-3-Carbinol, act as ligands for the Aryl Hydrocarbon Receptor and regulate inflammation.

-Nagarkatti has also written extensively in The Conversation on various topics such as COVID-19 vaccines, inflammation, endocannabinoids, marijuana cannabinoids and the like.
+Nagarkatti has also written extensively in The Conversation on various topics such as COVID-19 vaccines, inflammation, endocannabinoids, and marijuana cannabinoids.

 Nagarkatti has served on grant review panels for funding agencies such as the National Institutes of Health (NIH), Veterans Administration, Department of Defense, American Cancer Society, Swiss Cancer League, Health Research Board of Ireland, New Zealand Oncology Grants, National Research Council, US Army Medical R&D Command, and USDA Animal Health and Diseases.
 She has served as a regular member of the NIH Systemic Injury by Environmental Exposure Study Section.
 She was appointed by the US Secretary of Health and Human Service, Dr. Sebelius, to the National Toxicology Program (NTP) Board of Scientific Counselors at the National Institute of Environmental Health Sciences (NIEHS) for a 4-year term.
 Nagarkatti has also served as a Chartered National Center for Research Resources (NCRR, NIH) member.

 Nagarkatti has also established an endowment fund at the Society of Toxicology (SOT) to recognize graduate students and postdoctoral scholars for research excellence and to enable them to attend the SOT Annual Meetings.